andrebodo/corporate_governance/README.md

 # corporate_governance
-This repo contains scrapers for corporate governance searching of companies on Factiva and Nexis Uni, developed as a research project at Wilfrid Laurier University
+This repo contains scrapers for corporate governance searching of companies on Factiva and Nexis Uni, developed as a research project at Wilfrid Laurier University.
+These files are not and will not be maintained.
+For an updated, robust scraper please see my other repo linked at the bottom of this file.

 The data service to filename mappings are as follows: